KlebPhaCol is a barrier-free open-source, expandable phage and strain collection available for your biological question of interest.

 Phages have been sequenced, annotated and taxonomically assigned.

-We currently have 52 Klebsiella spp. infecting phages tested against 61 clinical isolates of Klebsiella spp.
+All 53 Klebsiella spp. infecting phages were tested against the 74 clinical isolates of Klebsiella spp.

 How can you contribute?